RobertKilkenny/Profession-Website-Development/public/data/website/content.md

     - Made all project pages use Markdown files to extend what I can show

+    - Hosting this website Using Github Pages and routing through CloudFlare

 # Planned Features

 - Create a page to demo all theming colors with ShadCN objects to ensure that the palette is consistent.

-- Hosting this website on either using GitHub or Firebase

 - Allowing for the contact me to have a unique message input that will be forwarded to my email